 • 2nd Degree – if the property is valued at more than $75,000; punishable by 5 – 10 years in prison with a presumption of incarceration.

 • 3rd Degree – if the property is valued at between $500 and $75,000; punishable by 3 – 5 years in prison.

 • 4th Degree – if the property is valued at $200.00 – $500.00; punishable by up to 18 months in state prison.

-• Disorderly Persons Offense – if the property is less than $200; punishably by up to 6 months in county jail.
+• Disorderly Persons Offense – if the property is less than $200; punishable by up to 6 months in county jail.

-Speak with a Monroe NJ Receiving Stolen Property Defense Lawyer
+Speak with an East Brunswick NJ Receiving Stolen Property Defense Lawyer

 Normally, the state will choose to prosecute cases involving property worth at least several hundred dollars.
 It is for this reason that we commonly see receiving stolen property cases in the third degree.
 Our lawyers will work with the prosecutor in an effort to have your charges downgraded or dismissed, or to secure your admittance into a diversion program such as Pre-Trial Intervention.
 Diversion programs allow a defendant to have all charges dismissed upon successful completion.
 We represent clients charged with the theft and receiving stolen property throughout Middlesex County and New Jersey including New Brunswick, Carteret, Highland Park, Piscataway, South Amboy and North Brunswick.
 Contact our office today at (732) 659-9600 to speak with an experienced receiving stolen property defense lawyer who will build a customized case strategy designed to meet your needs.